shikhar-systems/privacy-signal-systems/signal-watch/trust-signal/login-page-pixel-fire/README.md

 # 🔒 Login Page Pixel Fire

-This issue was observed during login flows where tracking pixels (e.g., Meta or GA4) were firing before or during user authentication screens.
+This issue captures a privacy-compromising behavior where **tracking pixels fire on login or authentication screens** — often unintentionally.

 ---

 ## 🚨 What Happens

-- Login or OTP screen triggers `PageView` or `Lead` events
+- User lands on **Login** or **OTP verification** screen
+- Pixels (e.g., Meta PageView, GA4 events) fire before authentication
+- Caused by:
-- Happens due to universal tag or hardcoded pixel in SPA templates
+  - Hardcoded tracking pixels in SPA templates
+  - Universal GTM triggers without route-level exclusion

 ---

 ## 💣 Why It’s a Problem

-- Violates user expectations of privacy
+- Breaks user expectations of **confidentiality during authentication**
-- Can be flagged as "surveillance-like" behavior
+- May be interpreted as **surveillance** by users, media, or regulators
-- Creates audit issues, especially for finance, healthcare, or education domains
+- Triggers **audit flags** in finance, healthcare, education, and public sector platforms
+- Violates principles of **minimization** and **contextual integrity**

 ---

 ## ✅ What Was Done

-- Audited GTM templates and moved tags under conditional triggers
+- Audited GTM setup and removed universal triggers
-- Implemented custom triggers based on login route exclusion logic
+- Added route-based conditional logic to defer pixel firing
+- Validated behavior using:
+  - ✅ GA4 DebugView
-- Validated via GA4 DebugView and Meta Events Manager
+  - ✅ Meta Events Manager
+  - ✅ Tag Assistant recordings on auth routes

 ---

 ## ⏳ RCA Potential

-May escalate if found across journeys like registration, payments, or contact forms.
+Strong candidate for escalation under:
+📁 `/use-cases/ecommerce/trust-signal/login-page-pixel-fire/`
+Especially when combined with similar issues in:
+- Registration flows
+- Checkout/payment gateways
+- Sensitive user action screens

+---

+> “Trust isn’t broken by pixels — it’s broken by *where* they fire.”